 If you’re looking to replace your heating system with a low-carbon option in order to cut your home’s running costs, not just greenhouse gas emissions, it’s vitally important to consider the fuel you’ll be replacing, and the type of heating system you have.

 In general, if you’re off the gas grid or replacing an electric heating system, renewable heating should be a good investment.
-On the other hand, if your home is served by the gas network and you’ve got a relatively new heating system in place, switching to green heat may not be the best plan.
-It might be worth exploring other types of green energy, such as solar PV, instead.
+However, if your home is served by the gas network and you’ve got a relatively new heating system in place, switching to renewable heating may result in increased fuel bills.
+It might be worth exploring other types of renewable energy, such as solar PV.

 You should factor the heating system you’ve already got into your decision-making.
 Ground source heat pumps work better with underfloor or warm air heating systems, as opposed to radiators, due to the lower water temperatures needed.
 Solar water heating is compatible with most boilers and water cylinders, but this might not be the case with combi boilers.